 Social work and mental health professionals: Our social workers and mental health clinicians have helped many other families in your situation.
 We can offer counseling and assistance with issues such as coping with your child's condition, dealing with financial difficulties and arranging transportation.

-On the Children's For Patients and Families site, you can read all about:
+On the Boston Children's For Patients and Families site, you can read all about:

 - navigating the hospital experience